-4. Total principal sums invested for periods

-longer than a year £ £ £

-Any investments made for longer than a year will be in accordance with the limits on non-specified investments. nil nil nil
+4. Total principal sums invested for periods longer than a year £ £ £ Any investments made for longer than a year will be in accordance with the limits on non-specified investments. nil nil

-Risk assessment - Borrowing strategy
+Police Fire and Crime Panel 6 February 2023 Risk assessment - Borrowing strategy

-Risk Risk description Relevance to borrowing Key control Assessment Borrowing strategy Security A third party fails to meet its contractual obligations (i.e., counter party risk).
+Risk Risk description Relevance to borrowing Keycontrol Assessment Borrowing strategy Security A third party fails to meet its contractual obligations (i.e., counter party risk).
 Unlikely there would be a failure between the agreement to borrow and sums being received.
-Exposure to investment risk if borrow in advance and invested until needed. usually borrow from the Government (PWLB or its successor body) with 2-day gap between agreement to borrow and receipt of money.
+Exposure to investment risk if borrow in advance and invested until needed.
+Usually borrow from the Government (PWLB or its successor body) with 2-day gap between agreement to borrow and receipt of money.
 Use of cash to fund debt reduces this risk.
 There is insufficient cash to fully fund debt so it is likely that borrowing will be required.
 Liquidity Cash is not readily available when it is needed.
-Usually borrow for capital from Government (PWLB or its successor body).
-Can also borrow for the short-term e.g., from other local authorities.
 Prudential rules on borrowing and consideration of whether Government is secure.
 LOW to MEDIUM Use of cash to fund debt increases this risk as liquidity is reduced when borrowing is avoided.
 Any increase in borrowing decreases this risk.
 Interest rate Unexpected reduction in short term interest rates.
 Depends on the mix between fixed and variable rate borrowing.
 Higher exposure to variable rate borrowing helps the budget.
 The control is set out below.
 LOW to MEDIUM Pursuing a strategy of using cash reduces the overall net exposure to sudden interest rate falls.
 Interest rate Unexpected increase in short term interest rates.
 Depends on the mix between fixed and variable rate borrowing.
 Lower exposure to variable rate borrowing helps the budget.
 Limit variable rate borrowing to a relatively small proportion (e.g., 20%).
 LOW to MEDIUM 20% limit provides a suitable risk control.